marcbourlon/TipTap/README.md

 	allowing gestures like: double two fingers tap, double finger tip plus simultaneous swipe, etc.
 * allow attachment of such listeners to several elements in the same page
 * allow attachment of several such listeners to a same element
-* allow delegation, attaching to a parent element, with a filter to define which children it applies
+* allow delegation, attaching to a parent element, with a filter to define which children it applies.
+As you would expect, it lets you attach the callback to a container in which elements will be added dynamically

+## Status
+Currently, the library is usable, but is still missing few things, which doesn't make it suitable for immediate production use.
+However, it lets curious people to start playing with it and give feedback (mommy I'm scared!).
+Known missing
+points:
+* cleaner/better coding, like using the Markus Gundersen's work-(strongly) inspired rotation-zoomer class as a plugin
+* making it more a module than a plugin (see Miller Medeiros' articles about this), and have jQuery pluginification as a plus (it's more or less done, but not great)
+* unit tests: I need to take a deep dive into this, and didn't have the time (courage?) to do it yet

+Consider this as a 0.4 release, not ready for production.